top of page

 The local chamber of commerce ran a piss-up for the local police.

-There would be three further attempts by vigilantes to stitch me up, targeting me on my daily walk during the Covid lockdowns.
-During the first attempt, Houlbrooke’s associates unleashed my dog tied to a fence, resulting in a council fine (which was waived).
 The day after I published a second excerpt from my book exposing the racket, another vigilante (who was the mother of a cop) unleashed my dog tied to the same fence.
 When I noticed her and tried to take a photo of her, the vigilante attacked me with her camera, threw it at me, and then fled the scene.
 Another vigilante tried to convince onlookers that I had attacked the vigilante twice.
-Police stitched together statements, falsified evidence, and I was charged with assault and robbery.
+Police leaped at the opportunity to stitch together statements, falsified evidence, and I was charged with assault and robbery.

 Days later, when my lawyer asked me to take scene photos, I was followed by nine vigilantes.
 I photographed all three incidents, which I withheld until my trial.